Blockchain Basics

 What is Blockchain?

-A blockchain is a distributed ledger which is openly available to anyone. (check figure below)
+A blockchain is a distributed ledger that is openly available to anyone.

-Blockchain, sometimes referred to as Distributed Ledger Technology (DLT), makes the history of any digital asset unalterable and transparent through the use of decentralization and cryptographic hashing.
+Blockchain, often referred to as Distributed Ledger Technology (DLT), ensures that the history of any digital asset is unalterable and transparent through decentralization and cryptographic hashing.

 1. Data of the block